 To read about our honorary research consultants, click here.

 This project, funded by the J.O & J.R.
 Wicking Trust, is an extension of a previous study1 to explore and evaluate the effectiveness of music with people who have dementia and depression.
-The first project, used four different programs of art, music, pastoral care...read more
+The first project, used four different programs of art, music, pastoral care and...read more

 By intervening to minimise the levels of depression, it is believed that the effects and severity of dementia in elders will also be reduced.
 This will positively affect the quality of life for elders in residential care; ease the demand on health services and lessen...read more